 Wide range of cabling

 Though bus topology is a simpler topology, but it requires a large amount of cabling.as a result it causes more spends in cabling.
+Although bus topology is relatively simple, it requires a considerable amount of cabling, leading to higher costs.

 To identify the exact fault in the main cable, it requires a specialized test equipment.
 More over when any fault occurred in a main cable then every nodes or devices will face disruption in communication.
+Identifying faults in the main cable requires specialized test equipment, and any cable faults disrupt communication for all nodes.

 Interference in signal processing

 If the two nodes send the messages simultaneously, then it causes interference in signal processing as the signals of the two nodes collides with each other.
+If two nodes transmit messages simultaneously, signal interference can occur as the signals collide with each other.

 Difficulties in reconfiguration

 Speed will slow down if any new devices added to the network.
 Because when any devices connected to this network then it create more load on the main cable.
 More load on the main cable slows down the speed of data processing.
+Adding new devices to the network can slow down the speed of data processing due to increased load on the main cable.

 When the signal loss happened then attenuation occurred in network.
 To regain the strength of network repeaters needs to generate the signal.
+Signal loss can result in attenuation in the network, requiring repeaters to regenerate the signal strength.

 Uses of bus topology